microsoft/pai/README.md

 ### Deploy

-The default deployment includes minimum steps to deploy an OpenPAI cluster.
-Base on the default configuration, you can customize OpenPAI deployment for different hardware environments and use scenarios.
+The default deployment includes minimum steps to deploy an OpenPAI cluster, and it's suitable for most small and middle size clusters within 50 servers.
+Base on the default configuration, the customized deployment can optimize it for different hardware environments and use scenarios.

 #### Deploy with default configuration

-If you are deploying a small or medium size cluster, which is less than 20 servers, it's recommended to deploy with default configuration.
-Even you have only one powerful server, you can deploy OpenPAI as a single box on this server.
+For a small or medium size cluster, which is less than 50 servers, it's recommended to deploy with default configuration. if there is only one powerful server, refer to [deploy OpenPAI as a single box](docs/pai-management/doc/single-box.md).

 If you are deploying a large size cluster, this section is still needed to generate default configuration, then customize on it.